Soldier

 Apprenticeship

-You could apply to join the army through an HM forces serviceperson intermediate apprenticeship.
+You can apply to join the army through an HM Forces Serviceperson Level 2 Intermediate Apprenticeship.

 Entry requirements